isabella232/cf-networking-notes/how-extract-api.md

 In a separate document, we explained [why we want to extract networking from Garden](why-extract-api.md).
 Here we explain how.

 ## Proposed approach
-A separate OS process, tentatively named `conetd` (container networking daemon), serves an HTTP API on `127.0.0.1`.
+A separate OS process, tentatively named `conetd` (container networking daemon), serves an HTTP API on a UNIX socket.
 It exposes two categories of endpoints.

 ### Guardian-facing endpoints
 Used exclusively Guardian or binaries that Guardian calls.

 #### OCI hook generation
 Called by Garden to get the prestart and post-stop OCI hooks used for network setup and teardown.
-- `GET` to `/oci/hook/:handle`, response looks like
+- `POST` to `/oci/hook` with a Garden `ContainerSpec`.
+The handler will utilize the `ContainerSpec` `Properties` hash key `network`.
+The response is a set of OCI hooks, e.g.

   ```json